sstrohkorb/olin_course_prediction/README.md

 Additionally, we compare each of these models' predicted enrollment with the actual enrollment and the pre-registration survey predicted enrollment.

+# Data Structures (Models)

+There are several objects used to store the data from Olin's Course History in an effective way:

+  - Student: stores information like gender, starting/ending semesters, list of course offerings taken, and major

+  - Course: represents one course, like Software Design

+  - Course Offering: represents an offering of a single course, like the Fall 2014 offering of Software Design

+  - Major: and concentration

+  - Professor

+  - Graduating Class: this was initially designed to include information about the requirements for specific classes, but we didn't end up using it much

 # Predictive Model

 We used scikit learn's Linear Regression model: